 When questions about procedures, decisions, or judgments occur, counseling is available for discussion and resolution of differences.
 Students also may have recourse to more formal avenues of appeal and redress.
-Students are urged to review the "Grievance Procedure" and "Problem-Resolution Procedures" sections of the Undergraduate Programs Student Handbook.
+Students are urged to review the Problem-Resolution Procedures outlined in the "NSU Overview, Administration, and Policies" section of this catalog.